-Mr. Leonhardt.
-We entered into an offer letter with Mr. Leonhardt in July 2020, which governs the terms of his employment with us.
-Pursuant to his offer letter, Mr. Leonhardt was entitled to an initial annual base salary of \$410,000 and was eligible to receive an annual performance bonus with a target amount of 40% of his annual base salary, as determined by our Board of Directors.
-In addition, in connection with the commencement of his services, Mr. Leonhardt received a stock option grant to purchase 160,385 shares of our common stock, which was granted in July 2020.
+Dr. Spear.
+We entered into an offer letter with Dr. Spear in June 2016, which governed the terms of his employment with us prior to his resignation in April 2022.
+Pursuant to his offer letter, Dr. Spear was entitled to an annual base salary and was eligible to receive an annual performance bonus.